Enduring Power of Attorney

 Enduring Power of Attorney (EPOA)

-Have you considered how you or your family would cope if you were to suffer from some accident or illness which deprived you of the mental capacity to look after your own affairs?
+Have you considered how you or your family would cope if you were to suffer from some accident or illness such as dementia or Alzheimer’s which deprived you of the mental capacity to look after your own affairs?
 Also with increasing life expectancy, there is a growing need to have an arrangement in the event of mental incapacity arising.

 Lasting Powers of Attorney are legal documents in which you appoint someone you trust to look after your affairs on your behalf.

 There are two types of Power of Attorney – one for Health and Welfare, the other for Property and Financial affairs.
-Normally people make both.
+Normally we incorporate both.

 The court will make a decision as to whether the person is capable of managing his or her own property for their benefit or for the benefit of their dependants.